pts/tinyveracrypt/README.txt

 Q2B.
 Can tinyveracrypt open TrueCrypt and VeraCrypt hidden volumes?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Yes, it tries to open the normal volume first, and if it doesn't succeed, it tries to open the hidden volume.

+Q2C.
+Can tinyveracrypt open with the TrueCrypt and VeraCrypt backup volume header?
+"""""""
 Not implemented, but it would be easy to add this feature.

+Q2D.
+Can tinyveracrypt create TrueCrypt and VeraCrypt system volumes?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+No, this won't be implemented.

+Q2E.
+Can tinyveracrypt open TrueCrypt and VeraCrypt system volumes?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Not implemented, probably easy to add this feature for fully encrypted (not partially encrypted) system volumes.
+An example raw device image is needed to test.

 Q3.
 Can tinyveracrypt create and open TrueCrypt volumes?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""